 The road to recovery

 The first step is to know that, as a pathological gambler, you can be cured.
 Realizing the problem is not a life sentence is the first important step.
 Understanding the triggers is the next vital step along the way to becoming free of the addiction.
 Gambling is often the result of historical inception, which may go back several generations.
-Also, gambling addiction often goes hand in hand with other substance abuse, typically drugs or alcohol.
+Also, gambling addiction frequently goes hand in hand with other substance abuse, typically drugs or alcohol.

 Professional therapy, in various forms, is the key treatment of the road to recovery.
 Therapy allows the client to self-explore their own psyche and understand their addiction whilst also exploring their decision-making methodology.
 Professionally done, this allows the addict to regain logical control of the decisions they make.

 Individual therapy is designed to give the client the tools they need to take back control.
 Motivational interviewing will help to identify the stressing triggers that bring about the compulsion which leads to known, yet irresistible, poor decision-making.
 One to one counselling can be tailored by a professional therapist to maximize its effect on each individual.

 A clients own peer group, within the correct environment, is an immense positive in the overall treatment process.
 Peer group support and camaraderie helps a client to remain focused on their end goals and the objectives of each step of the healing process.
 The ability to discuss shared issues with equally inflicted individuals, in a non-judgmental environment, reaps great rewards.

 Cognitive Behavioral Therapy, or CBT, tackles pathological gambling by addressing the negative, self-damaging thought processes that leads to the destructive behavior of an addict.
 This therapy will confront the misguided beliefs every addict suffers with, such as, truly believing they will win even with a history of continual losses.